Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

 .. note::

-    When the maps get interpolated it is currently done in world space of the stored geometry.
+    The maps are currently interpolated in world space of the stored geometry.
-    So, if a muscle's new geometry is in a significantly different position in world space, the interpolation may not work very well.
+    Consequently, if a muscle's new geometry is in a significantly different position in world space, the interpolation may not work very well.
-    However, it should be fine in cases where the position and shape of the muscle only make relatively small changes.
+    However, it should be fine in cases where the position and shape of the muscle only differ slightly.

-With this feature, you can manage bringing in any new geometry and building a previously-captured Ziva scene on it.
+With this feature, it is possible to bring in any new geometry and build a previously-captured Ziva scene on it.
-Typically you will import the desired geometry into a scene from an external source instead of editing it directly in Maya
+Typically the desired geometry will be imported into a scene from an external source instead of editing it directly in Maya
-(also ensure that it's given the same name as the original mesh it's replacing in the rig).
+(ensure that the new mesh is given the same name as the original mesh it's replacing).

 Reading/Writing Files